MrAlvin/van-e-relay/README.md

 ```
  Q: What is this board good for?
- A: Automotive use - as this board turns power on/off on the plus wire
+ A: Automotive (Car, Van and RV) use - as this board turns power on/off on the plus wire
 ```

 Being able to switch on/off on the plus wire is of particular use in Cars and Vans, as the minus wire is typically replaced by using the metallic chassis of a car or van.
 And thus it becomes very necessary to be able to operate on/off switches on the plus wire.

+These boards will work for both 12V and 24V battery systems.

 > The design of these PCBs are inspired by [Everlanders.com](https://everlanders.com/)
 >